zengenti/contensis-importer/packages/contensis-importer/README.md

 #### Connection details

-If you are already familiar with the Migratortron and how entry load operations work this is almost exactly the same.

-The best way to get familiar is to create an importer using one of the methods above and examine the availalble options to set `source`, `target` and other import parameters.
+The easiest way to familiarise yourself is to get up and running straight away.
+Create an importer using one of the methods above and examine the availalble options to set `source`, `target` and other import parameters.
 A complete example of defining connections is in the [example project](https://github.com/zengenti/contensis-importer/blob/main/packages/import-test-project/src/connections.ts)

-Any parameters you set when creating the importer are used as defaults when calling any importer methods, however you can also override these when calling any importer method and set different parameters for one or any of the importer methods you call. e.g. always `GetEntries` from live CMS and load into the default importer environment - could be dev or live, or just a different Contensis project
+Any parameters you set when creating the importer are used as defaults when calling any importer methods, however you can also supply options that override these when calling any importer method and set different parameters for the importer methods you use.

+Supported scenarios:

+- get entries from a live CMS to load into another environment
+- load entries into a dev or live environment, or another Contensis project

 ## Importer methods